01 Jun Traditional Advertising is Not “Dead”

 As the way we use “TV” evolves and expands to include people’s ability to stream TV content on a variety of devices at any time of day, we encourage you to consider options like Addressable TV, CTV, and OTT.
 Viewers watch what they want, whenever they want.
 In this Think with Google article, Addressable TV advertising is highlighted for its ability to show different ads to different households even if the inhabitants are watching the same program.
 With the help of addressable advertising, advertisers can move beyond large-scale traditional TV ad buys, to focus on relevance and impact.

-Addressable (linear) TV targets ads based on household-level data and segmentation.
-Ads are served during TV programming primarily through set-top providers (cable services like Comcast or Time Warner) or Video on Demand (VOD) inventory.
+Addressable (linear) TV targets ads through set-top providers or Video on Demand (VOD) inventory based on household-level data and segmentation.
+These ads are served during TV programming primarily through set-top providers (like Comcast or Time Warner) or Video on Demand (VOD) inventory.
 For example, by using first and third-party household-level data, an automobile company might advertise a minivan to a household with two adults and young children, and a luxury vehicle to a household with affluent empty nesters.
-Addressable linear TV allows marketers to reach specific household audiences based on their respective household data, regardless of time of day, program, etc. The ads consumers are exposed to are better targeted to them, allowing marketers to focus on consumers instead of focusing on programming.
+Addressable linear TV allows marketers to reach specific household audiences based on their respective household data, allowing marketers to focus on consumers instead of focusing on programming.

 CTV stands for Connected TV.
-A Connected TV (CTV) is a device that connects to—or is embedded in—a television to support video content streaming.
+CTV is a device that connects to a television to support video content streaming.
 Different types of CTVs include Xbox, PlayStation, Roku, Amazon Fire TV, Apple TV, and more.

 With OTT and CTV advertising, you can reach viewers beyond the reach of traditional Linear TV (i.e. cable, satellite, and antenna).
-The rise of OTT and CTV viewership provides more meaningful ways for you to engage at the right time with the right target audience at the right moments—bringing together the targeting precision of digital with the high impact of TV viewership.
+The rise of OTT and CTV viewership provides more ways for you to engage with your target audience at the right time.

 Radio Advertising Delivers Unmatched Frequency and Affordability

 Are you familiar with the Rule of 7?
 There’s a mantra in advertising that states a potential customer needs to be exposed to a brand – or that brand’s advertising – at least 7 times before they will make a purchase.
-Radio advertising – which delivers cost-effective reach coupled with demographic targeting and reliable ad frequency – can help you reach that 7 exposures benchmark faster, especially when paired with other advertising tactics.
+Radio advertising delivers cost-effective reach coupled with demographic targeting and reliable ad frequency.
+It can help you reach the 7 exposures benchmark faster, especially when paired with other advertising tactics.

 Running radio ads can add momentum to your paid search campaign, ultimately increasing your website traffic and in-store traffic.
-Including your landing page keywords in your radio script gives listeners the push they need to type your key phrases directly into their mobile and web searches.
-Radio ads can also drive listeners to your website or social media to take advantage of digital promotions, giveaways, or contests.
+Radio ads can also drive listeners to your website or social media to take advantage of digital promotions.
 To reach radio audiences on social media, include your social media handles in your ad scripts.
 Radio production costs are generally cheaper than creating a TV spot or a video for social media.
 To engage your audience, pair quality copywriting with a compelling voiceover.
-Today you can choose between having your script read by a human actor or using a “voice” crafted via Artificial Intelligence.

-When you think about print advertising, you might envision someone with gray hair on a fixed income encountering ads while reading the daily newspaper.
-However the audience for print advertising (newspapers, magazines) and print marketing (flyers, brochures, catalogs) includes younger and more affluent audiences as well.
+When you think about print advertising, you might envision someone with gray hair encountering ads while reading the daily newspaper.
+However the audience for print advertising and marketing does include younger and more affluent audiences as well.
 According to Gardner Business Media, these statistics hold true in 2022:

 - 95% of people under the age of 25 read magazines weekly